-05154A - Advanced Art Grades 11-12 Prerequisite: Previous Art Class And Teacher Approval Type of Credit: FA/EL This course is designed as an introduction to painting.
+This course is designed as an introduction to painting.
 You will learn about various types of painting surfaces, paints and brushes.
 You will be taught a variety of methods to create different effects using various materials.
 You will have the opportunity to learn how to successfully complete a variety of paintings.
+You may choose to do landscapes, seascapes, cityscapes, still life studies, portraits and abstract works.
 In addition to producing art, you will learn about the history of painting and how to analyze works of art.